 While studying computer science, I co-founded a software company called TheCodingMonkeys.
 We make carefully crafted software for Macs and iOS devices.
 Our first project was called Hydra – now SubEthaEdit – a text editor that mainstreamed collaborative editing.
-Not willing to walk around to other desks for pair programming, my laziness was a main motiviation for that application.
-SubEthaEdit won an Apple Design Award in 2003, like we hoped it would when starting the project.
-In 2008 I helped to transform Toronto’s city hall into a giant pixel display, that played movies, Space Invaders or Tetris.
-After that I assisted in the creation of the TV production software BoinxTV, a 2009 Apple Design Award winner.
+To be frank, it was basically my unwillingness to walk around to other desks for pair programming that kickstarted what we now take for granted in e.g. Google Docs.
+SubEthaEdit won an Apple Design Award in 2003 like we hoped it would when starting the project.
+In 2008 I helped to transform Toronto’s city hall into a giant pixel display, which played movies, Space Invaders or Tetris.
+After that, I assisted in the creation of the TV production software BoinxTV, a 2009 Apple Design Award winner.
 In 2010 my company created an iOS adaption of the board game Carcassonne, that earned universal acclaim.
 We followed up with a second board game called Lost Cities and a game for kids called Chicken Cha Cha Cha.
-In 2014 we released RULES! a fun action-puzzler.
+In 2014 we released RULES!
+A fun action-puzzler.
 It won the German Games Developer Award and the state-sponsored German Computer Game Award.
 Later it became the first game published on the Apple Watch.
 In 2015 I helped create Carcassonne for Mac and One Button Travel, an interactive fiction game.
-I like Objective-C, Swift, Erlang and Python.
+I like Objective-C, Swift, Erlang, and Python.

-I’m writing for a german feminist pop-culture magazin called »kleinerdrei«.
+I’m writing for a German feminist pop-culture magazine called »kleinerdrei«.
 I specialize – like in my blog posts – in articles about video games and nerd culture.
-I really like to write and I hope to get better at it – in quality and quantity.

 Making radio is one of my passions.
 I’m part of a tech podcast called »Fanboys«.
-It’s a mix of news, reviews and recommendations with a listenership of around ten thousand.
+It’s a mix of news, reviews, and recommendations with a listenership of around ten thousand.
 I’m also part of the podcast »Retrozirkel«, which focuses on retro gaming.
-It’s basically a book club, but for retro games: Each month there’s an assignment for us and the listeners.
-Both are german language shows, though… Sorry.
+It’s like a book club, but for retro games: Each month there’s an assignment for us and the listeners.
+Both are German language shows, though.